rahulsamant37/LMO/README.md

 #### Data Flow

-The sequence diagram illustrates the typical flow of a request through the system:
+The sequence diagram illustrates the typical flow of a request through the system:-

 1. Client makes a request with tenant credentials
 2. System authenticates and authorizes the request